 I've already explained why morality has to flow from conscience and can't can be proven with reason alone.
 So I'm not here to argue for Retribution.
 I'm here to refute a few of the common attempts to argue against it.

 - 1: "Punishing people for their wrongdoings doesn't make them good people."
 (Perfect Solution Fallacy)

-- That's completely true.
+That's completely true.
 You know what else is true?
 Feeding starving orphans doesn't change the aspects of human nature that create poverty, so let's not do any of that either.
-You see the problem?
+You see?
 For any good action you can name another good objective that it doesn't accomplish.
 No action furthers every good objective.
 So just because there's one good thing punishing unrepentant criminals doesn't do doesn't excuse us from the duty to do it.

-- 2: "Punishing people is sometimes okay as a deterrent for future wrongdoings, but to do it just for the sake of some abstract idea of 'Justice' is pointlessly hurting people."
+- 2: "Punishment is sometimes okay as a deterrent for future wrongdoings, but to do it just for the sake of some abstract idea of 'Justice' is pointlessly hurting people."
 (Circular)

-- You have a disputed assumption here that it's pointlessly hurting people.
+You have a disputed assumption here that it's pointlessly hurting people.
 My claim is exactly that it's not pointless, so this argument is circular.
-Our real difference is one of axiology, which can't be logically refuted unless it can be shown to be internally inconsistent.
+Our real difference is one of axiology, which - see the above linked article - can't be logically refuted unless it can be shown to be internally inconsistent.